Try Semrush

 Image optimization is important for a few reasons:

-• Search engine crawlers can’t “see” images, so it’s important to help them to understand all the types of content on your page, including visual content.
+• Search engine crawlers can’t “see” images (at least not as well as humans can), so it’s important to help them to understand all the types of content on your page, including visual content

 You want to give every image on your site a descriptive filename and alt text.